Creating Articles automatically from Ticket comments with DevRev Snap-in

 devrev snap_in activate <snap_in_id>

-To verify operation, create a Ticket, post a DevelopersIO article URL in the comments, and change the stage from Work in Progress to Resolved.
-A few seconds later, the following comment was automatically posted to the Ticket:
+For verification, I created a Ticket, posted a DevelopersIO article URL in the comments, and changed the stage from Work in Progress to Resolved.
+After a few seconds, the following comment was automatically posted on the Ticket:

 Article を作成しました: ART-7